nextflow-io/nextflow/docs/script.md

 If the target path does not exist, it will be created automatically.

 :::{note}
 The `copyTo` method mimics the semantics of the Linux command `cp -r <source> <target>`, with the following caveat: while Linux tools often treat paths ending with a slash (e.g. `/some/path/name/`) as directories, and those not (e.g. `/some/path/name`) as regular files, Nextflow (due to its use of the Java files API) views both these paths as the same file system object.
 If the path exists, it is handled according to its actual type (i.e. as a regular file or as a directory).
 If the path does not exist, it is treated as a regular file, with any missing parent directories created automatically.
 :::

 ### Move files

-You can move a file by using the method `moveTo`:
+You can move a file by using the `moveTo` method:

 ```groovy
 myFile = file('/some/path/file.txt')